Is Digital Signage Effective? 19 Reasons It’s Worth It For Your Business

 Now, more than ever before, the elderly entering senior living communities expect WiFi to be available.
 In 2019, a study found that over half of people 65 and older owned and used smartphones.
 Incoming and future residents will want WiFi access.

 Arguably, WiFi is even more critical for property staff.
 WiFi allows staff to better serve, support, and care for residents.

 WiFi in nursing homes can also expand the use of medical devices available to residents.
 This ensures better care and an overall improvement in the health of the residents.

 Some examples of medical devices that require WiFi:

-Further, the facility can use WiFi to make the nursing home safer for both residents and staff.
-Similar to smart home technology, many of the same devices can be used in nursing homes.
+Further, the facility can use WiFi to make the senior living communities safer for both residents and staff.
+Similar to smart home technology, many of the same devices can be used in senior living communities.